Lenty/SLiCAP_python/README.md

 1. Download or clone the SLiCAP archive from github
 2. Extract it in some directory
 3. Open a terminal or an Anaconda terminal if you run python from Anaconda in the directory with setup.py
-4. Enter: 'pip install . ' (don't forget the dot!)
+4. Enter: 'python -m pip install . ' (don't forget the dot!)

 ## Project file locations
 **Do not place project files in the directory where SLiCAP installs the libraries, the examples, and the documentation.**